Rounding Calculator

 Frequently Asked Questions

-Our calculator uses "round half up" (also called "round half away from zero"), which means 0.5 rounds up to 1, and -0.5 rounds down to -1.
-This is the most common rounding method, though other methods exist (like "round half to even" or "banker's rounding").
+Our calculator uses "round half up", which means 0.5 rounds up to 1, and -0.5 rounds down to -1.
+This is the most common rounding method.

 Yes!
-Our calculator can handle very large numbers (up to JavaScript's maximum safe integer) and very small numbers (including scientific notation).
-The calculator will round them appropriately based on your selected rounding method.
+Our calculator can handle very large numbers and very small numbers (including scientific notation).

-Use significant figures when working with scientific measurements where the precision of your measurement instrument matters.
-Use decimal places when you need a specific number of digits after the decimal point, such as for currency (2 decimal places) or percentages.
+Use significant figures for scientific measurements.
+Use decimal places when you need a specific number of digits after the decimal point, such as for currency (2 decimal places).

-Our calculator uses standard JavaScript Math.round() for rounding, which follows IEEE 754 floating-point arithmetic standards.
+Our calculator uses standard JavaScript Math.round() following IEEE 754 standards.
 For most practical purposes, the results are accurate.
-However, very large numbers or numbers with many decimal places may have slight precision limitations due to floating-point representation.